delebash/UE_GlobalEnvironmentalSystem/README.md

 3) Foliage Interaction and Wind System -- This system was extracted and modified from the awesome Project Nature pack -- Permenantly Free Nature Assets on UE Marketplace https://www.unrealengine.com/marketplace/en-US/profile/Project+Nature?count=20&sortBy=effectiveDate&sortDir=DESC&start=

 4) Foliage Health And Season -- Adjust the color of your foliage.
 Extracted from MS Global Foliage Actor.
-Tried to make more generaic so it will work with non MS Assets
+Tried to make it more generaic so it will work with non MS Foliage

 5) Ambient Wind System Integration -- https://www.unrealengine.com/marketplace/en-US/product/ambient-wind-system